carpentries-incubator/cwl-novice-tutorial/_episodes/02-shell_to_cwl.md

 ~~~
 {: .language-yaml}

-Looking at the `fastqc` tool, it needs a fastq file as its input.
-So we also need a `File` for our inputs.
-To make this workflow interpretable for other researchers, we use self-explanatory variable names.
+Looking at the CWL script of the `fastqc` tool, it needs a fastq file as its input.
+So this workflow also needs a `File` for its inputs.
+To make this workflow interpretable for other researchers, self-explanatory and sensible variable names are used.
-In our case, we use `fastq` as our input name.
+In this case, `fastq` is used as the input name.

 > ## Input and output names
-> It is very important to give your inputs and outputs a sensible name.
+> It is very important to give inputs and outputs a sensible name.
 Try to not use variable names like `inputA` or `inputB` because others might not understand what is meant by it.
 {: .callout}

 The next part of the script is the `steps` field.
-Workflows need a `steps`field, in which are listed the workflow tasks or steps that are to be run.

 ~~~
 steps: